After the housing bubble of 2008–09, few people can say you’re “just throwing money” away by renting anymore.

 Which brings us to the importance of getting things in writing…

 Tips to protect your rights

-Unfortunately, too many people think not having a lease is a perk for tenants or a sign of friendliness on the behalf of the landlord.
-While renting an apartment without a lease may workout…sometimes…it can backfire badly.
-Yes, leases enforce certain responsibilities on tenants, but they also specify the terms of the landlord-tenant agreement so that if there are disagreements, both parties have guidance in how to resolve them.
+Unfortunately, too many people think not having a lease is a perk for tenants or a sign of a landlord’s friendliness.
+While renting an apartment without a lease may work out … sometimes … it can also backfire badly.
+Yes, leases enforce certain responsibilities on tenants, but they also specify the terms of the landlord-tenant agreement; if there are disagreements, both parties have guidance for how to resolve them.

 Note: Even if your roommate has rental insurance, it’s still a good idea to get your own policy.
 Attorney Aaron Larson writes on the legal website ExpertLaw, “Typically, even where people live as roommates, a renter’s policy held by one roommate will not cover the property of the other.”